chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

                path = "/bkp/backps"
       ```

-   - Update the OpenSearch node with the below template, use the command  `chef-automate config patch os.toml --os`
+      * Update the OpenSearch nodes using the template provided below.
+Use the `chef-automate config patch os.toml --os` command to update the Opensearch node configs.

       ```sh
       [path]
          repo = "/bkp/backps"
       ```

-      - Run the curl request to one of the automate frontend node
+      * Run the curl request against one of the Automate frontend nodes.

         ```sh
         curl localhost:10144/_snapshot?pretty
         ```

-         - If the response is empty `{}`, then we are good
+         * If the response is an empty JSON object `{}`, no changes are required to the snapshot settings in the OpenSearch cluster.

-         - If the response has json output, then it should have correct value for the `backup_mount`, refer the `location` value in the response.
-It should start with the `/bkp/backps`
+         * If you see a JSON response similar to the example below, check that the `backup_mount` setting is correctly configured.
+Use the `location` value in the response to verify.
+It should start with `/bkp/backps`.

         ```sh
         {